 Have you hiked the endless stairway up to Big Bear Falls (a.k.a.
 Mingo Falls)?
 What did you think of this North Carolina stairway hike?
 Tell us about it in the comments.

 This hike begins on the Cherokee Indian Reservation just outside of Cherokee, NC.
-For more information about the hike, see this link on alltrails.com.
+The parking area address is

 North Carolina is brimming with magical waterfalls to explore.
-Keep reading here for a town park with a huge, must-see waterfall, and here to learn about a horseback waterfall tour in North Carolina!
+Keep reading for a town park with a huge, must-see North Carolina waterfall, and then keep reading about this incredible horseback waterfall tour in North Carolina!

 What are some of the most scenic hikes in North Carolina?

 With a varied landscape of forest, sea, mountains, and more, there are plenty of scenic hikes to be found around North Carolina.
 Head to Whiteside Mountain for a wonderful hike to a 700-foot cliff and endless views.
 Linville Falls is one of the most popular and beautiful waterfalls that you can find along an easy hike in the Blue Ridge Mountains right off the Blue Ridge Parkway.
 For beach and sea views, head to Carolina Beach State Park and take a 2.8-mile hike for all the beauty there.
 Learn more about the best trails in North Carolina.